 Medical billing and coding is the backbone of getting paid in healthcare: it translates medical procedures, diagnoses, and equipment usage into standard codes.

-They make sure healthcare providers get paid correctly for their services
+- They ensure healthcare providers get paid correctly for their services

-They let us document patient care in a standard way across different healthcare systems
+- They document patient care in a standard way across different healthcare systems

-They also help track public health trends and enable medical research
+- They help track public health trends and enable medical research

 The medical coding system, though essential, is extremely complex.
 It involves tens of thousands of codes, each with its own specific usage guidelines.